Low Dose Naltrexone for Multiple Sclerosis

 horizontal rule

 The off-label protocol referred to as Low Dose Naltrexone (LDN) modulates the immune system and promotes healing.
 Relying on clinical trial results and interviews with the leading LDN researchers worldwide, we describe the history of LDN and explain its biochemical and molecular effects.
 In clinical trials, LDN has been shown to halt disease progression in Crohn’s disease and certain cancers, including pancreatic cancer, and to reduce symptoms in multiple sclerosis (MS) and autism.
 Ongoing trials are evaluating LDN in fibromyalgia and HIV/AIDS.
-Anecdotally, LDN has been shown to improve every autoimmune and neurodegenerative condition, including Parkinson’s disease and amyotrophic lateral sclerosis (ALS).
+Anecdotally, LDN has been shown to improve almost every autoimmune and neurodegenerative condition, including Parkinson’s disease and amyotrophic lateral sclerosis (ALS).

 Chapter One The War on Drugs, A History of Naltrexone